unpwnabl/Game-Engine/wiki.md

 #### Vector2D <a name="vect2d"></a>

-`Vector2D` is a class that defines bidimensional vectors, and their core functionalities.
+`Vector2D` is a class that defines bi-dimensional vectors, and their core functionalities.
 It uses doubles to represent accurately points on the canvas.
 - `Vector2D::Vector2D()`: creates a `Vector2D(0.0, 0.0)`
 - `Vector2D::Vector2D(double x, double y)`: instantiates a new `Vector2D` object with `(x,y)`.
 	- **Returns**: `Vector2D(x, y)`